maromei/mysql_config_container/README.md

 use case it is for a simple internal application, which resides in its own seperate network.
 If you wanted to do it the proper way, you should probably still set the `bind-address` to the statically defined gateway of that custom network.

+The configuration also explicitely sets the protocol to be `tcp`.
+This is needed for a connection via docker network.